<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=424649934352787&amp;ev=PageView&amp;noscript=1">

 If plyometrics is new to your workout, as with anything you should start small.
 This is especially important for plyometric exercises.
 Correct form is crucial, as you need to both lift your body off the ground and control the landing.
 This dual action makes plyometric exercises more difficult and complex than most exercises.
 If you have a movement deficiency, it will be magnified when the speed and power of a jump are applied to it.

-Do not ignore the upper body: plyometric pushup and medicine ball throws are great for building explosive power above the waist.
+Do not ignore the upper body: plyometric pushups and medicine ball throws are great for building explosive power above the waist.
 Always be aware of your form.
-When you become tired, form tends to suffer, and the risk of injury increases.
+When you become tired, your form tends to suffer, and the risk of injury increases.

 Is there anyone who shouldn’t do plyometric exercises?
 The short answer is no, as long as your doctor has not identified a reason why you should not (such as deteriorating joints or bad knees).
 If you are significantly overweight, gradually adding plyometrics is the key—and stay away from high-impact moves altogether.
 Remember that doing too much too soon—or doing advanced exercises before you are ready for them—can stress your joints, increasing your risk of injury.